 - Complications of Infectious Mononucleosis

 Infectious mononucleosis is a viral infectious disease caused by the pathogen Epstein-Barr virus (EBV) and it is associated especially with fever, angina, pharyngitis, and lymphadenopathy.
 EBV belongs to the group of human herpes viruses.

 Description and synonyms: Infectious mononucleosis (Mononucleosis Infectiosa), Pfeiffer’s disease, Pfeiffer‘s glandular fever, mono, “kissing disease.”

 > 95% of people worldwide will be infected with EBV during their lifetime.

-Infectious mononucleosis occurs more frequently in spring and autumn.
+Infectious mononucleosis was first described in 1920.
+It occurs more frequently in spring and autumn.
 Above all, children and adolescents aged 15 – 19 years are affected.
-EBV seroprevalence is dependent on age, socioeconomic status, ethnicity and gender.
+EBV seroprevalence is dependent on age, socioeconomic status, ethnicity, and gender.

 Etiology and Pathogenesis of Infectious Mononucleosis

 The Epstein-Barr virus belongs to the human herpesviruses (HHV): HHV 4.
 The human pathogenic enveloped double-stranded DNA virus was first discovered in 1964 from M. Epstein and Y. Barr from the B lymphocytes of a patient with Burkitt lymphoma.

 EBV has an exceptionally high species specificity: it replicates almost exclusively in human epithelial cells of the oropharynx and in B lymphocytes.